Making Programs for VisionTV

 - Break Structure Specs: 30 min | 60 min | 90 min | 120 min

 VisionTV (ZoomerMedia, Television Division) serves the interests of Canada’s largest demographic, the 14.5 million Canadians who are 45 plus.
-The channel, licensed as a multi-faith broadcaster in 1988, features Zoomer news, movies, music and faith.
+We celebrate, enlighten and entertain Canadian Zoomers (Boomer Canadian demographic)

 About 50% of the schedule is comprised of dramas, comedies, documentaries, music, information and current affairs programs – presented, produced, co-produced and acquired by VisionTV.